datadotworld/data.world-py/README.rst

 data.world-py
 =============

-A python library for working with data.world datasets
+A python library for working with data.world datasets.

+This library makes it easy for data.world users to pull and work with data stored on data.world.
+Additionally, the library provides convenient wrappers for data.world APIs, allowing users to create and update datasets, add and modify files, etc, and possibly implement entire apps on top of data.world.

 Quick start
 ===========